unicesi/EketalCompiler/README.md

 ```
 export JAVA_HOME=</your/java/path>
 ```
-In windows, change it in environment variables
+In windows, change it in environment variables.

 You can skip the test of the kernel Ketal with this instruction